Electronic Road Pricing: The system

+Current system

-The scheme consists of ERP gantries located at all roads linking into Singapore's Central Area.
-They are also located along the expressways and arterial roads with heavy traffic to discourage usage during peak hours.
-The gantry system is actually a system of sensors on 2 gantries, one in front of the other.
+The scheme consists of ERP gantries located at expressways where traffic was being built up during peak hours.
+The gantry system is actually a system of sensors on two gantries, one in front of the other.
 Cameras are also attached to the gantries to capture the rear license plate numbers of vehicles.
-On 18 September 2018, there were 93 ERP gantries in Singapore.
-New gantries are implemented where congestion is severe, like expressways and other roads.
+No new gantries have been implemented since January 2016.

-A device known as an In-vehicle Unit (IU) is affixed on the lower right corner of the front windscreen within sight of the driver, in which a stored-value card, the CashCard, is inserted for payment of the road usage charges.
+A device known as an In-vehicle Unit (IU) is affixed on the lower right corner of the front windscreen within sight of the driver, in which a stored-value card, the NETS CashCard, is inserted for payment of the road usage charges.
 The second generation IU accepts Contactless NETS FlashPay and EZ-Link.
 The cost of an IU is S$150.
 It is mandatory for all Singapore-registered vehicles to be fitted with an IU if they wish to use the priced roads.

-Mitsubishi Heavy Industries Ltd sold the IU technology to Singapore, and the project was spearheaded by a Consortium comprising Philips Singapore Pte Ltd., Mitsubishi Heavy Industries Ltd., Miyoshi Electronic Corporation and CEI Systems and Engineering (now known as CSE Global Ltd.) in 1995 through an open tender.
+Mitsubishi Heavy Industries Ltd sold the IU technology to Singapore, and the project was spearheaded by a consortium comprising Philips Singapore Pte Ltd., Mitsubishi Heavy Industries Ltd., Miyoshi Electronic Corporation and CEI Systems and Engineering (now known as CSE Global Ltd.) in 1995 through an open tender.

 When a vehicle equipped with an IU passes under an ERP gantry, a road usage charge is deducted from the CashCard in the IU.
 Sensors installed on the gantries communicate with the IU via a dedicated short-range communication system, and the deducted amount is displayed to the driver on an LCD screen of the IU.